erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

       -As long as every file receives an output report like below, the download was successful `Read 11992053 spots for SRR2002962
         Written 11992053 spots for SRR2002962`
-      -Check that the number of samples read and written in the output file and the number of total files match `$ grep 'Read' fetch_SRA_output_He_OsHV1_2_3_2020 | wc -l` -Added `vdb-validate --option-file *SRA_ID.txt` for each file in the script
+    -Check that the number of samples read and written in the output file and the number of total files match `$ grep 'Read' fetch_SRA_output_He_OsHV1_2_3_2020 | wc -l` -Added `vdb-validate --option-file *SRA_ID.txt` for each file in the script.
+This file is saved in each folder.

+    - Experiments finished downloading and reviewing checksum:
+      1. HE OsHV1 - downloaded and checksum confirmed
+      2. Zhang Vibrio - downloaded and checksum confirmed
+      3. ROD - downloaded and checksum confirmed
+      4. de lorgeril OsHV1- downloaded and confirmed
+      5. Rubio Vibrio - downloading
+      6. Probiotic - downloading

   ### 2. Merge technical replicates from Proestou et al. 2015 transcriptomes. (decided to do in DESeq2)